Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Estimating the properties of Wave-packet propagation

 where $b=g-1$ and $D=(g+1)/2$.
-In addition, the initial condition of the PDE above has the same form as in Eq.~\eqref{eq:initial_condition_discrete}, with $(n,n_0)\rightarrow(x,X_0)$.
-Equation~\eqref{eq:pde_of_motion} is valid when higher-order dispersive effects can be neglected, like for weak nonreciprocity and/or sufficiently wide wave packets and/or short times~\cite{LW2022,CNX2024,HO2025,JMAFS2026}.
-Further, this PDE provides a more accurate prediction of the above limit than the one reported in Ref.~\cite{LW2022}.
-As we show below, the above represents a perfect setting for isolating the role of nonlinearity, in close analogy with the same approach used to study the effects of dispersion due to discreteness in the HN chain~\cite{HO2025,JMAFS2026}.
+The initial condition for the PDE above has the same form as in Eq.~\eqref{eq:initial_condition_discrete}, with $(n,n_0)\rightarrow(x,X_0)$.
+Equation~\eqref{eq:pde_of_motion} is valid when higher-order dispersive effects can be neglected, for example at long wavelengths and short times~\cite{LW2022,CNX2024,HO2025,JMAFS2026}.
+Further, this PDE provides a more accurate prediction of the above limit than the one reported in Ref.~\cite{LW2022}, see Sec.~\ref{subsec:linear_transport}.
+As we will show below, the above represents a perfect setting for isolating the role of nonlinearity, in close analogy with the same approach used to study the effects of dispersion in the HN chain~\cite{HO2025,JMAFS2026}.